 TSA probes Clear after it let through a passenger carrying ammo

-Traveler verification program Clear allowed a passenger traveling with ammunition to breeze through its security screening last year, according to a Bloomberg report.
+Traveler verification program Clear allowed a passenger traveling with ammunition to breeze through its passenger authentication system last year, according to a Bloomberg report.

 The passenger was stopped by the Transportation Security Administration and later found to also be traveling under a false identity, according to the report, which suggests the private security company flubbed its screening process.